hexancore/hexancore/docs/_pages/testing.md

 Hexcore has some extra stuff for writing tests and support only Jest now.

 ## Global test setup
-Use in your jest setup config file.
+Use in your Jest setup config file.
 ```ts
 import '@hexcore/core/lib/Util/Test/global-test-setup';
 ```